Mqtt Plugin

 enable_backends: [mqtt]

-.
-The client is configured to process all RPC requests through the MQTT backend, thereby completing the RPC call loop.
+, and the client is configured to handle all RPC requests via the mqtt backend, thus completing the RPC call loop.

 auto ctx_ptr = proxy->NewContextSharedPtr();